JackTan25/HybridSearch2026/docs/references/pysdk_api_reference.md

 #### Returns

-An `infinity.local_infinity.table.LocalTable` object in embedded mode or an `infinity.remote_thrift.table.RemoteTable` object in client-server mode.
+An `hybridsearch.local_hybridsearch.table.LocalTable` object in embedded mode or an `hybridsearch.remote_thrift.table.RemoteTable` object in client-server mode.

 :::tip NOTE
 This method specifies the projection columns for the current table but does not directly produce displayable data.
 To display the query results, use `output()` in conjunction with methods like `to_result()`, `to_df()`, `to_pl()`, or `to_arrow()` to materialize the data.